Why are You Passionate about Creation Care?

 “True, a worldwide tragedy like the Covid-19 pandemic momentarily revived the sense that we are a global community, all in the same boat, where one person’s problems are the problems of all.
 Once more we realized that no one is saved alone; we can only be saved together.
 As I said in those days, “the storm has exposed our vulnerability and uncovered those false and superfluous certainties around which we constructed our daily schedules, our projects, our habits and priorities...
 Amid this storm, the façade of those stereotypes with which we camouflaged our egos, always worrying about appearances, has fallen away, revealing once more the ineluctable and blessed awareness that we are part of one another, that we are brothers and sisters of one another”.
 (Extraordinary Moment of Prayer in Time of Epidemic, L’Osservatore Romano, 29 March 2020, p.
 10; In: Pope Francis, Fratelli Tutti, 32)

 Dear sisters and brothers in Christ, let us walk and talk and pray together.
 Join the Care for Creation Team!

-If you are interested in joining St. Matthew's Creation Care Team, To encourage a deeper awareness of our duties to God’s creation and to take action at the individual, state, national and global level with a focus on prayer, ecological conversion, energy efficiency, conservation, and advocacy efforts.To learn more, visit the Creation Care page.
+Simone invites you to join St. Matthew's Creation Care Team, to encourage a deeper awareness of our duties to God’s creation and to take action at the individual, state, national and global level with a focus on prayer, ecological conversion, energy efficiency, conservation, and advocacy efforts.To learn more, visit the Creation Care page.
 If you have further questions, please feel free to contact our Co-Chairs of the Care for Creation Team, Simone Seym and Phil Downey.
 You may also contact Fr.
-John Benson and Norma Canedo.
+John Benson or Norma Canedo.